A Dangerous Unselfishness

 In a country with integrity, the right to vote isn’t restricted to protect the powerful.

-In a country with integrity, white supremacists are not allowed to be police officers or school officials, serve in local government or Congress, or make their way to the White House.
+In a country with integrity, white supremacists aren’t allowed to be police officers or school officials, serve in local government or Congress, or make their way to the White House.

 In a country with integrity, the government is not allowed to spend more every year on the military than it does on safety net programs and education combined.